❮

 end

 Remember when I said that code is read top to bottom?
 Well there are a few exceptions.
 When making a function, it doesn’t immediately run the code that is inside of it.
 Instead it will just remember it for the future.
 Only when you call the function, the code inside of it is executed top to bottom line by line.
 And when the function is done, it will continue right after where the function was called.
-Lets look at an example.

-Now lets do an example of a function that calculates a sum.
+Lets look at an example of a function that calculates a sum.
 So instead of just writing 3 + 7 like before we can use variables to make the code very flexible and allow to calculate the sum of any two numbers.

-function add(x, y)
+local function sum(x, y)

 end

+This function called “sum” can take a number x and a number y as inputs, and then prints the sum of them.
 Now we can reuse this for any numbers that we want.

-add(1, 2) -- "3"
+sum(1, 2) -- "3"

-add(5, 9) -- "14"
+sum(5, 9) -- "14"

-add(1874, 917834) -- "919708"
+sum(1874, 917834) -- "919708"

 So what happens is, the list of arguments can be set to specific values whenever you call the function from the outide.
+When the sum function is called with () symbols, for example sum(1, 2) then the code in the function with the given values is executed, and then after that the next line sum(5, 9) will be executed.

 But you can also just leave the arguments empty: